pingcap/docs-tidb-operator/en/deploy-failures.md

     * If you want to start the TiDB cluster, execute `kubectl edit tc ${cluster_name} -n ${namespace}` to update the cluster.
     * If you want to run a backup/restore task, first execute `kubectl delete bk ${backup_name} -n ${namespace}` to delete the old backup/restore task, and then execute `kubectl apply -f backup.yaml` to create a new backup/restore task.

-4. Delete Statefulset and the corresponding PVCs:
+4. Delete StatefulSet and the corresponding PVCs:

     {{< copyable "shell-regular" >}}